salvatob/HicHacHoe/tech_doc.md

 Project is separated into 3 parts:

 ### Board
-The main purpose of the Board module is to encapsulate behaviour of the playing board.
+The Board module encapsulates the behavior of the playing board.
+Its purpose is to abstract away the representation of the board while providing a standard interface that the rest of the system can rely on.

-It contains features such as:
+Main features:
 - printing the board to std
 - executing moves (adding symbols to the board)
 - generating all moves